Sol · 0 light-years

 feature in solar observations — a signature that has no business

-life form, and its luminosity is falling as a result.
+and its luminosity is falling as a result.

 The effect is subtle at first.
 But on a timescale of decades it